kylerobots/kylerobots.github.io/_tutorials/Cpp_1_Unit_Tests.md

 ```
 This will run every test referenced in the *gtest_discover_tests* functions in your CMakeLists.txt file.
 It will run
 them and provide the results to the terminal.
 The *-VV* argument provides extra information even for passed tests.
 You
-will get an output like so:
+will get an output like that shown below.
+If you work in VS Code and have the CMake and C++ Extensions, you can also
+run tests directly within VS Code, which can speed up development.

 ```bash
 Test project /workspaces/cpp-unit-test-example/build